atz3n/crypto-invest/packages/asset-cost-averaging/README.md

 The bot uses [node-cron](https://www.npmjs.com/package/node-cron) to schedule the buy actions.
 Have a look [here](https://crontab.guru) to configure your schedule easily.
 To buy the asset in a short period of time, the bot uses the *market* type when placing the order and the current *ask* price to calculate the volume.
 This lets the price amount vary a bit, so that i.e. an investment of $100 may result in an investment of $100.10 or $99.90.

 The second, optional functionality is to withdraw the purchased asset to store it in a cold wallet.
-Even though Kraken is (imho) one of the safest exchanges out there, you should follow the golden rule in the crypto world: *"Not your keys, not your cryptos"*.
+In general you should follow the golden rule in the crypto world: *"Not your keys, not your cryptos"*.
 If you enable withdrawal in finite mode, the bot will withdraw your asset after the last buy action.
 To withdraw your asset in infinite mode, a withdrawal schedule is used, which can also be configured with a cron schedule expression.

 ## Getting Started

 There are three ways to get the bot running.
 Each way requires you to have an API key pair created.
-Have a look at the [How to](https://support.kraken.com/hc/en-us/articles/360000919966-How-to-generate-an-API-key-pair-) to get support.
-For buying assets you need to give permission to *query funds* and to *create and modify orders*.
-For withdrawing assets you also need to give permission to *withdraw funds*.
+Have a look at the *How to create an API key* link of the corresponding exchange to get support.
+For buying assets you need to give permissions listed in the buy permissions.
+For withdrawing assets you also need to give permissions listed in the withdraw permissions.

 ### 1. Docker Compose